Albums – STORE

 Gabriel is Jack Nolan’s fifth solo album, and the first album he’s yielded to someone he trusted enough to produce: This is an album that mines its own carefully sculpted acoustic world with a profoundly atmospheric sense of place, and a depth of self-knowledge that speaks of arrival after a lifetime of sometimes hard, sometimes tender experience.

 The genesis, Gabriel, came to Jack a few years ago, sat at his side on a long desert drive that he wasn’t sure he’d come back from.
-The title track, in its own unhurried and roundabout way, eventually found itself in Nashville, USA, on an album completed just before COVID-19 wrought its havoc on the world.
+The title track, in its own unhurried and roundabout way, eventually found itself in Nashville, USA.

 Atonement is upfront in titles like The Hopeless Son and Restitution Song.
 Others — Tomorrow Came, Faster Than the Speed of Change, A Fool Would Follow Me — are deeper stocktakes, songs from life’s rear view mirror.
 Ghosts of people and places and other, maybe darker things, receding for sure, but too close to ignore.